Anthony Wolfe

-Anthony Wolfe CM (born 23 December 1983) is a Trinidadian professional footballer who plays as a forward.
-He represented the Trinidad and Tobago national team on 35 occasions.
+Anthony Wolfe CM (born 23 December 1983) is a Trinidadian former professional footballer who plays as a forward.
+He played for the Trinidad and Tobago national team on 35 occasions.

 As a member of the squad that competed at the 2006 FIFA World Cup in Germany, he was awarded the Chaconia Medal (Gold Class), the second highest state decoration of Trinidad and Tobago.

 Club career

 Wolfe started his career at North East Stars, with whom he clinched the league title in 2004, scoring eight goals for them in the process.
 He then moved to San Juan Jabloteh at the start of the 2006 season and became that seasons's joint-top goalscorer with 16 goals, which earned him a move to the Atlanta Silverbacks in the USL First Division.
 He only played three games for them, scoring one goal, in his lone season.

 Wolfe first came to India in 2014 and joined I-League side Churchill Brothers for a season.
 He made his debut in the on 11 February 2014 against Rangdajied United at the Tilak Maidan Stadium, in which he scored the only goal.
 He again played for the Goan-side for a season in 2017.
 He also played for Sporting Clube de Goa, another I-League club.
 In 2017, he moved to Tollygunge Agragami on loan transfer from Churchill and appeared in Calcutta Football League matches.

 Wolfe has appeared with Indian club Peerless SC in the Calcutta Premier Division and has had two spells with the club.
 In 2019, Peerless created history after winning the 2019–20 Calcutta Premier Division, defeating their archrivals; three Kolkata giants and he was in the title winning squad.